1. Home

 The Simple Definition: What Is Vibe Coding?

-According to insights from Google Cloud and IBM, this term refers to a development approach where you interact with AI coding tools—like ChatGPT, Claude, or code editors like Cursor—using natural language.
-Instead of typing out code line by line manually, you simply explain what you want, and let the AI figure out how to build it.
-This AI-assisted programming approach is transforming software development workflows.
+Basically, Vibe Coding is a style of software development where humans act as the "architects" or "managers," while Artificial Intelligence (AI) handles the heavy lifting of writing the actual syntax.
+In practice, you interact with AI coding tools—like ChatGPT, Claude, or code editors like Cursor—using natural language.
+Instead of typing out code line by line manually, you explain what you want and let the AI figure out how to build it.
+That shift is transforming how a lot of us ship software.

 Want to see vibe coding in action?
 I've documented my personal experience in how vibe coding changed the way I work and a hands-on experiment building a coffee shop landing page with Antigravity.

 The concept was coined by Andrej Karpathy, co-founder of OpenAI and former AI leader at Tesla, in February 2025.
 He describes it as coding where the output is often not fully understood by the human creator, yet the application works perfectly because the "vibe" (the intent and design) is right.
-You control the flow, the logic, and the look and feel, while the AI manages the technical details.
+You control the flow, the logic, and the look and feel; the AI manages the technical details.
+In other words, we're back to focusing on the logic and the solution instead of memorizing library functions or syntax rules.

 The Old Way vs. The Vibe Coding Way